Configuring models

 Recommandation: use this configuration option inside a custom model factory.

-transform a model's id
+guessIdPath transform a model's id to guess its path when querying.

 This can be useful when you want to query records by given their endpoint as